-A long-time Duncan Aviation maintenance customer from Iowa hired our Aircraft Sales and Acquisitions team to perform market research and find a late-model aircraft with low flight time and a cabin that had plenty of shoulder room.
-The team included Duncan Aviation Aircraft Sales Representatives Rene Cardona, Bob McCammon, and Doug Roth, who have a combined total of 105 years of aircraft sales experience.
+Along-time Duncan Aviation maintenance customer hired our Aircraft Sales and Acquisitions team to assist them in the acquisition of a late-model aircraft with low flight time and a cabin that had plenty of shoulder room.
+The acquisition team included Aircraft Sales Representatives Doug Roth, Bob McCammon, and Rene Cardona, in total representing 105 years of experience.

-“As a team, we walked through the various attributes and the financial considerations of different makes and models,” says Doug.
-“In order to stay within the price ranges, operational costs of ownership, and performance parameters the customer wanted, we determined he should focus on a Falcon 2000LX.”
+“As a team, we walked through the various attributes and financial considerations of different makes and models,” says Doug.
+“In order to stay within the acquisition price ranges, operational cost of ownership, and performance parameters the customer wanted, we determined they should focus on a Falcon 2000LX.”

-After an extensive market search that included engaging Duncan Aviation Regional Managers both in and outside of the United States, we found a Falcon 2000LX for sale in Thailand with an attractive asking price provided the aircraft was in good condition.
+After an extensive market search that included help from Duncan Aviation’s Regional Managers in and outside the United States, we found a Falcon 2000LX for sale in Thailand with an attractive asking price provided the aircraft was in acceptable condition.

-“On the buyer’s behalf, we made the seller an offer subject to a visual evaluation of the aircraft and its records and acceptance of the terms and conditions of a formal pre-purchase evaluation,” says Doug.
-“After a little back and forth, the seller accepted our offer.”
+“On the buyer’s behalf, we made an offer, subject to a preliminary visual aircraft and records inspection and the acceptance of the terms and conditions of a formal pre-purchase inspection,” says Doug.
+The seller accepted the offer.

-Before making our final recommendations to the buyer, we had to look at the aircraft and assess its condition.
-The buyer authorized us to send his chief pilot and Duncan Aviation’s Falcon Technical Specialist and Program Manager Ron Grose, who has 45 years of aviation experience, to evaluate the aircraft.
+Before we could make our final recommendation to the buyer, we needed to look at the aircraft in Thailand and assess its condition.
+The buyer authorized us to send his chief pilot and Duncan Aviation’s Falcon Technical Specialist and Program Manager Ron Grose to evaluate the aircraft.
+Ron has 45 years of aviation experience, most of which have been associated with the Falcon product line.

 The seller’s agent knows that Duncan Aviation is an authorized Falcon Service Center and is recognized worldwide, with 11 international authorizations.
 Because of these authorizations, the buyer also preferred to have the evaluation performed at the Duncan Aviation MRO facility in Lincoln, Nebraska.